-If you have the Barclaycard Arrival Plus, save your points for travel statement credits.
-For travel redemptions, your points are worth 1 cent each and you get 5% of your redeemed points back for your next redemption.
+If you have the Barclaycard Arrival Plus, save your miles for travel statement credits.
+For travel redemptions, your miles are worth 1 cent each and you get 5% of your redeemed miles back for your next redemption.

 Gift card redemptions start at 5,000 miles for $25 card balances.
-Each point is only worth 0.5 cents each.
+Each mile is only worth 0.5 cents each.
 This isn’t a good redemption option.

-One benefit to buying gift cards with your Barclaycard Arrival Plus® World Elite Mastercard® is that you earn 2 points per $1.
-Most credit cards are only going to give you one point per $1 spent on gift cards.
+One benefit to buying gift cards with your Barclaycard Arrival Plus® World Elite Mastercard® (expired) is that you earn 2 miles per $1.
+Most credit cards are only going to give you one mile per $1 spent on gift cards.
 Then, you can squeeze the 5% travel redemption bonus from the points you earn.

 With Capital One, you must decide if you want travel rewards or cash rewards.
 The QuickSilver card family focuses on cash back.
 For the Venture card family, you can redeem Venture miles for future award travel, travel statement credits, or gift cards.